Andrew Mellon Auditorium Photographers

 This wedding venue’s inside is no less ornate.
 Immediately after you enter the front door, you are in the Mellon Auditorium’s stone lobby.
 It is a stately and impressive introduction to the building’s magnificent interior design and decoration.
 The walls and square pillars are made from Indiana limestone.
 The same material is used in iconic Washington landmarks like the Lincoln Memorial, the Pentagon and the Washington National Cathedral.
 The floors are made of marble — another common material in Washington architecture — and have beautiful gold, pink and red designs.
 Together, these elements make the entire space immediately recognizable as Washingtonian.
 The area is ideal for wedding receptions and is big enough accommodate up to 250 wedding guests.

-As DC wedding photographers, we love the Andrew W. Mellon Auditorium’s lobby as an ornate backdrop for beautiful portraiture.
+As DC wedding photographers, we love the Mellon Auditorium’s lobby as an ornate backdrop for beautiful portraiture.
 We particularly like that it can be a blank canvas upon which we can create them.
 By themselves, the walls and carvings make every wedding photograph look as though it were taken at a black-tie event.
 Their neutral colors, however, can easily be turned into something more colorful and fun with a bit of photographic creativity.
-In these image, for example, we put colored gels on our flashes to turn the walls different shades of the rainbow.
+In the images above, for example, we put colored gels on our flashes to turn the walls different shades of the rainbow.

 We love the way the three green rooms are decorated and the way that makes them look in pictures.
 The polished oak floors, exquisite electric-candle chandeliers and tall windows make the spaces look like halls in a European castle when photographed from wider angles.
 Because of its length, the Center Green Room looks like a dining room in which German, French or English nobility might have hosted elegant dinner parties in past centuries.